PaulApivat/thai_dishes/README.md

 After discovering that the hyper-linked text in the Description column did not get scrapped, I created an empty column ('Description2'), then set it to a list comprehension where I looped through each row (a list) and joined the strings in each list.
 A by product is _not_ having to flatten the column of lists.

+Note: Also discovered missing words in the Thai_name column which suggests we need a tweak in how this column was scrapped in Python.

 ## Data Cleaning